 - 15. I regret having driven while over the legal limit.
 Had I left when I had originally intended, I am sure I would have been under the limit, having carefully counted my alcohol consumption.
 And if I had considered things properly I would have left the car and not have driven.
-I would not intentionally endanger myself or other road users, and previously I have never knowingly driven a vehicle when over the legal limit. - 16.
-I got my licence on the very first day! could when I was 17 and I have been driving for 14 years.
+I would not intentionally endanger myself or other road users, and previously I have never knowingly driven a vehicle when over the legal limit. - limit.
+16. I got my licence on the very first day I could when I was 17 and I have been driving for 14 years.
 In that time I have never intentionally and would never put any other person's life or my own in danger.
-I am not a heavy drinker, and am often the "designated driver" at social functions due to my habit of drinking ginger ale or tea when I am out and intending to drive home.
+I am not a heavy drinker, and am often the "designated driver" at social functions due to my habit of drinking singer ale or tea when I am out and intending to drive home.
 I do not have any previous convictions for drink driving and have a good traffic history (one speeding conviction for driving 10 kms over the speed limit when I was 25).
-Exhibit BT1 is a copy of my traffic history which I obtained from Department of Transport and Main Roads.
-Should the court grant my application I will ensure that I do not drive if I have recently consumed alcohol or have any suspicion that I could be anywhere near the limit. - 17.
-If the court refuses my application for a restricted licence I would lose my job and my wife would have to resign.
-Any Centrelink benefits we would get would not be sufficient to pay our regular commitments, let alone any unexpected expenses, and I believe we would lose our house.
-This would cause extreme hardship for me and my family.

-18. All the facts and circumstances above deposed to are within my own knowledge save such as are deposed to from information only and my means of knowledge and sources of information appear on the face of this my Affidavit.
+Exhibit BTI is a cogo dmy traffic history which I obtained from Department of Transport and Main Roads.
+Should the court grant my application I will ensure that I do not drive if I have recently consumed alcohol or have any supplication for a restricted licence I would lose my job and my wife would have to resign.
+Any Centrelink benefits we would get would not be sufficient to per our regular commitments, let alone any unexpected expenses, and I believe we would lose our house.
+This would cause extreme hardship for me and my family. - family. - 18.
+All the facts and circumstances above deposed to are within my own knowledge save such as are deposed to from information only and my means of knowledge and sources of information appear on the face of this my Affidavit.